 It’s been noted that many merchants aren’t complying properly with the penetration testing requirement found in section 11 of the PCI DSS.
-In PCIv3 the penetration testing guidelines have been updated.
-The changes in penetration testing for PCI 3.0 are a best practice until June 30, 2015.
-After that date, merchants can no longer follow the PCI v2 penetration testing guidelines.
+In PCI 3.0 the penetration testing guidelines have been updated.
+The changes in penetration testing for PCI 3.0 were a best practice until June 30, 2015.
+Since that date, it is no longer acceptable for merchants to follow the PCI v2 penetration testing guidelines.

 You might be wondering, “How does this affect me and what do I need to do to be compliant with penetration testing in PCI DSS version 3.0?”

 Before going any further, you might just make sure that penetration testing is required for your business.
 If you are eligible to use one of the Self Assessment Questionnaires, check to see if your SAQ document has section 11.3.
 If section 11.3 is not included, the penetration testing is optional.